macababbadcherry/Learning-SQL/README.md

 In dealing with non-standard filed names, put non-standard filed names in double-quotes.

 ## B. Filtering Records
-`WHERE` allows us to focus on only the data relevant to our business questions.
+**Filteting numbers and exact textt**. `WHERE` allows us to focus on only the data relevant to our business questions.
 The comparison operators we can use with WHERE to filter numbers are
 - `>` greater than (that also means after),
 - `<` less than (that also means before),
 - `=` equal to,
 - `<>` greater than or equal to, less than or equal to, and not equal to.

+`WHERE` can also filter string values.
+Use single quote.

+ To enhance our filters when using WHERE by adding multiple criteria. we can use the keywords, `OR`, `AND`, and `BETWEEN`.
+- `OR` is used if we need to satisfy at least one condition.
+- `AND` is used if we need to satisfy all criteria.
+- `BETWEEN` keyword provides a valuable shorthand for filtering values within a specified range.

+If a query has multiple filtering conditions, we will need to enclose the individual clauses in parentheses to ensure the correct execution order; otherwise, we may not get the expected results.

+**Filtering text**.
+This is filtering a pattern in a `WHERE` clause  rather than specific text.
+We'll be introducing three more SQL keywords into our vocabulary to help us achieve this: `LIKE`, `NOT LIKE`, and `IN`.
+- `LIKE`.
+It is used to search for a pttern in a field.
+We use a wildcard as a placeholder for some other values to accomplish this.
+The percent wildcard will match zero, one, or many characters in the text.
+The underscore wildcard will match a single character.
+- `NOT LIKE`.
+It is used to find records that don't match the specified pattern.
+- `IN`.
+It allows us to specify multiple values in a WHERE clause, making it easier and quicker to set numerous OR conditions.

+**Filtering null values**.
 ## C. Aggregate Functions

 ## D. Sorting and Grouping